mike-zarandona/ProjectBlocker/README.md

 _Features_:
 - **Block responsive web design** - gives you the ability to demo coded previews without worrying about how the project might look on mobile devices.
-- **Block the frontpage** - show a polite message that a page isn't yet ready to be viewed to keep visitors out of broken or unfinished areas of preview sites.
+- **Block the homepage** - show a polite message that a page isn't yet ready to be viewed to keep visitors out of broken or unfinished areas of preview sites.
 - **Block Internet Explorer** - _duh_.
 - **Customizable and friendly blocking messages** - because good UX is the right thing to do.
 - **Bypass for developers** - for sanity.